nurmieemeli/CanvasSuite/README.md

 mvn clean package
 ```

-`HikariCP`, the MySQL driver, and the SQLite driver are shaded and relocated into the jar (`gg.nurmi.libs.*`) so they never collide with another plugin's copies on the same server. `canvas-api`, MiniPlaceholders, VaultAPI, PacketEvents, and the LuckPerms API are all `provided` — supplied by the server/other plugins at runtime, not bundled.
+`HikariCP`, the MySQL driver, and the SQLite driver are shaded and relocated into the jar (`gg.nurmi.libs.*`) so they never collide with another plugin's copies on the same server. `canvas-api`, MiniPlaceholders, VaultAPI, PacketEvents, the LuckPerms API, and FancyHolograms are all `provided` — supplied by the server/other plugins at runtime, not bundled.

 ## 📝 Notes & Limitations